Coeus1269/AddressBaseStructure/README.md

 Finally, this project will eventually include a complete database creation script that will also contain as much US address data as possible.
 Such as zip codes, city and state names etc.

+Currently the "demonstration" version will do some RegEX validation on Street Address, City Name and Zip Code.
+States are puled from a text file.

+Incomplete ToDo's
+  Address:
+    method to get a most likely address Line 1 when no match Zip Code:
+    when validating a zip5 have this class pull from a data source that has all the valid zip5 & zip4 Pull actual address when provided Zip+4
+    Data source look up of Zip+4 to retreive city and state
+  City:
+    on city validation, pull from data source to validate of name, spelling, State, zipcode and county Method for name misspelling correction, compare city text with misspelled list ability to find city based on zip code
+  State:
+    state spelling errors check, compare state text with misspelled list ability to find state based on zip code